hmunfru/fiware-sdc/doc/installation-guide.rst

     listen_addresses = '0.0.0.0'

 We need to create the sdc database.
-To do that we need to connect as postgres user to the PostgreSQL server and set the password for user postgres using alter user as below:
+To do that we need to connect as postgres user to the PostgreSQL server and set the password for user 'postgres' using alter user as below:

 .. code::